 What if I need emergency transportation?

-In an emergency, you may find yourself transported to a hospital in one of two ways:
+In an emergency, you may find yourself transported to a hospital in either:

-• An “air ambulance” is a helicopter or airplane equipped with medical equipment and staffed with trained paramedics.
+• An “air ambulance” – a helicopter or airplane equipped with medical equipment and staffed with trained paramedics; or

 The No Surprises Act is a national law that protects you from out-of-network “surprise medical bills” from air ambulances, but not from ground ambulances.